BEL APPART LE CANNET.COM

 • Petits Farcis (stuffed vegetables – zucchini, tomatoes, peppers)

-• Savory Swiss Chard Tart (“Tarte aux blettes”)
+• Savory Chard Tart (“Tarte aux blettes”)

 • Niçoise Daube (slow-cooked Provençal beef stew with red wine)